warrenbuckley/Umbraco-DevTools/README.md

 ![Screenshot of Umbraco Developer Tools](https://raw.githubusercontent.com/warrenbuckley/Umbraco-DevTools/master/md-images/github-screenshot.png)

+## Why build this?
+I personally always wanted to build a Chrome Extension and learn something a bit new, but I find sometime trawling through large or long logfiles hard & cumbersome.
+So I thought it would be a nicer debugging experience that you open a Chrome Developer Tools and see logs in realtime whilst you perform the set of actions that is casuing an error or irregularity.
+With seeing logs in realtime you will be able to pinpoint the problem a lot quicker.

 ## Requirements for usage
 Due to some underlying OWIN MiddleWare startup code for Umbraco that I need to hook into, this now requires a minimum of at least 7.5 beta 2 and the associated Chrome Extension from the Chrome Store - https://chrome.google.com/webstore/detail/umbraco-developer-tools/gjcgemjmhmgcmioedcghnemmadcimjia